CGC sinking like the Titanic

 Re: CGC sinking like the Titanic

-What I'm getting is that there was a specific turning point WEEKS INTO THE RELEASE where CGC supposedly fixed the issue with their encapsulation process.
-Anything before this point is being re-encapsulated free of charge and top priority, and they say currently "there has been no known damage to any books".nycjadie wrote:I'm concerned about these issues.
+nycjadie wrote:I'm concerned about these issues.
 I have 6 invoices with CGC right now.
 1 was received on 4/19 and is still scheduled for grading.
-The other was received on 5/9, and is now graded
+The other was received on 5/9, and is now graded :o

 I'm not submitting any additional until things are worked through.
 I might even wait until they get a new case altogether.